 The Community Development Bankers Association is the voice and champion of the community development banking movement.
-CDBA and its 80 CDFI-certified member banks work to make the banking industry a force for good by collectively promoting financial inclusion and creating economic opportunity in the nation's most economically distressed rural and urban communities.
+CDBA and its 82 CDFI-certified and mission-driven member banks work to make the banking industry a force for good by collectively promoting financial inclusion and creating economic opportunity in the nation's most economically distressed rural and urban communities.